 General eligibility criteria:

-- The applicant must not have availed herself of paid maternity leave
+- The applicant must not have availed herself of paid maternity leave from her employer.

 How to apply